back

 Determine How Much Negative Equity You’re Dealing With

-The first step in getting out of an upside-down auto loan is to determine how much negative equity the vehicle actually has.
+The first step in getting out of an upside-down automobile loan is to determine how much negative equity the vehicle actually has.
 To calculate the negative equity, compare the value of your vehicle against how much you currently owe on it; the difference is the negative equity.

 Reach Out to Your Auto Lender